Jtrinh3/CS428---Project-1---Animal-Farm/docs/index.md

 **What you can do in the project**

 With the front cover up, you can move the book under the AR camera in order to see it pop up.
-A menu HUD will pop up with a button allowing you to select the button to listen to the pig spoke person.
+A menu HUD will pop up with a button allowing you to select the button to listen to the big pig spoke person.
+Feel free to look around the beautiful scene!

 On the back cover side, you can view the reviews and videos by either rotating the book or using the arrow buttons.